OpenSSE/crypto-tk/README.md

 #### Optional Dependencies

 -   [OpenSSL](https://www.openssl.org)'s cryptographic library (`libcrypto`).
 The trapdoor permutation is based on RSA, and `libsse_crypto` can use OpenSSL to implement RSA.
 The code has been compiled and tested using OpenSSL 1.0.2.
+Note that this part of the code is now deprecated and is incompatible with OpenSSL 1.1.0 APIs.

 ### Compiler